Sprained Ankle Exercises

 Sprained ankle strengthening exercises

-These exercises strengthen the ankle joint following an ankle sprain.
-In the early stages of rehabilitation, you focus on isometric or static strengthening exercises.
-In particular, those which do not involve sideways or lateral movement.
-This is so you protect the injured ligament.
-Later ankle strengthening exercises involved movement.
+These exercises are designed to strengthen the ankle joint after a sprain.
+During the early stages of rehabilitation, the focus is on isometric or static strengthening exercises that avoid sideways or lateral movements to protect the injured ligament.
+As recovery progresses, the exercises incorporate movement to further strengthen the ankle.

 Isometric strengthening